youyingfeng/tp/docs/UserGuide.md

 `<new address>` should not be blank.

-`<new email>` shoudl not be blank, and should be of a valid email format.
+`<new email>` should not be blank, and should be of a valid email format.

 --------------------------------------------------------------------------------------------------------------------